 Skip to main content

-Three athletes running on treadmills at Stride.
+Three athletes running on treadmills at Stride Fitness

-Paul Le, 36, was used to gyms measured in the tens of thousands of square feet.
+Paul Le was used to gyms measured in the tens of thousands of square feet.
 Recruited out of a Texas college by the UFC (yes, that UFC) as a trainer for the promotion’s California-based gyms, Le worked his way up the ladder, advising fighters and everymen alike before moving into management.

 But just like big box stores of the same size, he found a lack of personality, even intimacy, in their spaces.
-And so, in November of 2020 and after a decade with the company, he left, assuming a new role as the general manager of the Little Italy San Diego location of the Stride indoor running studio.
-The difference, he says, has been night and day.
+And so, in November of 2020, after a decade with the company, he left, assuming a new role as the general manager of the Little Italy San Diego location of Stride Fitness, a treadmill-based interval training concept.
+The difference, he said, has been night and day.

-It’s not only in the number of clientele — Stride maxes out at 25 people, as it only houses 25 treadmills — but in the quality of the methodology.
-Put another way, while big gyms can be everything to everyone, Stride does one thing, and it does it well: HIIT-style classes that incorporate core, strength, and a hell of a lot of cardio.
-Treadmills allow for setting a time rather than a distance goal, allowing runners and walkers of all abilities to sweat side by side.
-Granted, your building’s row of cardio equipment may not be as lux as the company’s suite of five-figure Woodway treadmills, but you can use your home gym’s top-grade treadmills to beat the heat, drop weight, and gain fitness fast.
+It’s not only in the number of clientele — Stride Fitness maxes out at 25 people, as it only houses 25 treadmills — but in the quality of the methodology.
+Put another way, while big gyms can be everything to everyone, Stride Fitness does one thing, and it does it well: HIIT-style classes that incorporate core, strength, and a hell of a lot of cardio.

 Le sat down with The Manual to adapt some of his studio’s best treadmill workouts so that you can incorporate them wherever you are.
 For each interval, he lists duration, incline, and relative intensity of speed.
-For the latter, level two is your conversational endurance pace, level three is a race pace (think comfortable-hard), and level four is your controlled sprint.
+For the latter, level two is your conversational endurance pace, level three is a race pace (think comfortable hard), and level four is your controlled sprint.
 Just remember: The first stride is always the hardest.

 San Diego Hills

-Stride selects one of three types of workouts, depending on the day: A core-centric workout, a running-centric workout, and a strength-and-running-based workout.
+Stride Fitness selects one of three types of workouts, depending on the day: A core-centric workout, a running-centric workout, and a strength-and-running-based workout.
 This one falls into the running-only category, with an emphasis on incline.
 So get to tapping your machine’s buttons and bring some supplemental oxygen, because we’re starting to climb.

 1. 1:30, one-percent incline, level-two pace